My Dad’s Hands

 The hotel room bed was in Changsha, Hunan Province, in China.
 And the reason we were there was to adopt The Chowder.

 Dad’s hands were smaller than mine (hell, Bigfoot’s hands are smaller than mine).
-But they were thick and callused and corded with muscle and scars, and they looked like two bags of walnuts.
+But they were thick and callused and corded with muscle and scars, and they looked like two lumpy bags of walnuts.

 He had a beatup old poster in the glass shop he worked in; it said “If you don’t have time to do it right, when will you have time to do it over?”